nhcarter123/zilker-tournament-management/README.md

 # Zilker Tournament Client
 This is the client for our tournament management solution.
-Players join, get parings, and enter their math results on their phones.\
+Players join, get parings, and enter their match results on their phones.\
 Visit https://zilkerchess.com to find out more!

 The [Zilker Tournament Server](https://github.com/nhcarter123/zilker-tournament-server) is the backend that this client communicates with.